CrocoFactory/sensei/docs/learn/user_guide/params_response.md

     @router.get('/pokemon/{name}')
     def get_pokemon(name: Annotated[str, Path(max_length=300)]) -> Pokemon:
-        ...
+        pass
     ```

 ### `list[<BaseModel>]`
 `list[BaseModel]` response type refers to **sequential** unpacking JSON representation of the response to the constructor of a
-subclass of `BaseModel` from `pydantic`.
+subclass of `pydantic.BaseModel`.
 That means:

-1) If response represented as a list of dictionaries of the same structure, like that:
+1) If response is represented as a list of dictionaries of the same structure, like that:
         ```json
         [{"name":  "alex", "id":  1, "city":  "Manchester"}, {"name":  "bob", "id":  2, "city":  "London"}, ...]
         ```